sensu/sensu-docs-legacy/docs/0.23/reference/events.md

 ### How are Sensu events created?

-A Sensu Event is created when a check result indicates a change in state.
+A Sensu Event is created every time a [check result][8] is processed by the Sensu server, regardless of the status indicated by the check result.
+An Event is created by collating data from the check result, the [client registry][9] and additional context added at the time of processing.

 ### Event actions